Summer Term – Curriculum Newsletter – Year 1

 ENGLISH -This half term we will be looking at writing recounts, creating our own traditional tale and exploring poetry.
 Throughout year 1, we will be concentrating on using our phonics to help us spell and will be working on our handwriting.
 As a year group we will also be reading the story Traction Man by Mini Grey.

 As always the key skills we concentrate on are writing in sentences, using capital letters, full stops and finger spaces and beginning to use question marks.

 PHONICS-We will be teaching Phonics twice every day throughout year 1.
-We will be learning new phase 5 sounds in the morning and will be recapping and consolidating our phase 3 sounds in the afternoon.
-We use a combination of letters and sounds, jolly phonics and other phonics resources that best suit the needs of our children.
+We will be learning phase 5 sounds in both sessions and recapping phase 3 sounds where needed.
 This is very important as the children will have a Phonics screening test at the end of the year and we want them to do as well as possible.

 READING - Guided reading takes place every week.
 Every day special reading activities are planned for groups of children with one group taking part in a focus Guided Reading session with the class teacher.
 This group session will focus on reading and understanding the text.
 Individual reading also takes place each week.
 We aim for two reads each week; however during busy times it may only be one.